 Successful completion of the programme may make you eligible to be considered for further study on a Master’s degree.

-Applicants are normally expected to have an HND (Electrical/Electronic or Mechanical pathway).
+Applicants must have an HND (Electrical/Electronic or Mechanical pathway).

 On successfully completing this undergraduate course, you’ll be awarded the Bachelor of Science (Honours) degree.
 Students will have the opportunity to attend a degree ceremony with the University of Hertfordshire.